denoland/manual/vscode_deno.md

 ### Using formatting

-The Deno CLI comes with a built in formatter which can be access using `deno fmt` but can also be configured to be used by vscode. _Deno_ should be on the drop down list for the _Editor: Default formatter_ setting (or if you are editing settings manually, it would be
+The Deno CLI comes with a built-in formatter which can be accessed using `deno fmt` but can also be configured to be used by vscode. _Deno_ should be on the drop down list for the _Editor: Default formatter_ setting (or if you are editing settings manually, it would be